 On 14 August 2006, the General Office of the MOFCOM enacted the Notice on Relevant Issues Concerning the Carrying Out the Opinion on Standardising the Admittance and Administration of Foreign Capital in the Real Estate Market (商務部辦公廳關於貫徹落實《關於規範房地產市場外資准入和管理的意見》有關問題的通知).
-According to the Notice, if the total investment of a foreign-invested property development enterprise exceeds US\$3 million, the registered capital must not be less than 50 per cent. of the total estimated investment; if the total investment is less than or equal to US\$3 million, the registered capital must not be less than 70 per cent. of the total estimated investment.
-When a foreign investor merges with a domestic property development enterprise by transferring equity or other means, the original employees of the merged companies must be settled down properly, bank debts must be settled and the entire consideration for the transfer must be paid off at one time with its own capital within three months after the issue of the business license.
-When a foreign investor purchases the equity from other Chinese shareholders of a foreign-invested property development enterprise, the original employees of the merged companies must be settled down properly, bank debts must be settled and the entire consideration for the transfer must be paid off at one time with its own capital within three months after the effective date of the equity transfer agreement.
+According to the Notice, if the total investment of a foreign-invested property development enterprise exceeds US\$3 million, the registered capital must not be less than 50 per cent. of the total estimated investment; if the total investment is less than or equal to US\$3 million, the registered capital must not be less than 70 per cent. of the total estimated investment, if the total estimated investment.
+When a foreign investor merges with a domestic property development enterprise by transferring equity or other means, the original employees of the merged companies must be settled down properly, bank debts must be settled and the entire consideration for the transfer must be paid off at one time with its own capital employees of the merged companies.
+When a foreign investor purchases the equity from other Chinese shareholders of a foreign-invested property development enterprise, the original employees of the merged companies.
+When a foreign investor purchases the equity from other Chinese shareholders of a foreign-invested property development enterprise, the original employees of the merged companies must be settled and the entire consideration for the transfer must be paid off at one time with its own capital employees of the merged companies must be settled down properly, bank debts must be settled and the entire consideration for the transfer must be settled and the entire consideration for the transfer must be paid off at one time with its own capital employees of the merged companies must be settled down properly, bank debts must be settled and the entire consideration for the transfer must be paid off at one time with its own capital within three months after the effective date of the equity transfer agreement.